kamranayub/cypress-browser-permissions/README.md

 Setting permissions should work in Chromium (Google Chrome, Microsoft Edge Chromium) and Firefox.
 They won't take effect in other browser families.

-Permissions cam be set using [Cypress environment variables](https://docs.cypress.io/guides/guides/environment-variables.html).
+Permissions can be set using [Cypress environment variables](https://docs.cypress.io/guides/guides/environment-variables.html).
 The plugin reads permissions from `Cypress.env.browserPermissions` and supports all the existing ways to set Cypress environment variables.

 ![Example of enabling permissions](https://user-images.githubusercontent.com/563819/87628826-63b13100-c6f7-11ea-956a-ca84a137d464.png)